-Disneyland Paris: an update on The Lion King zone, soon to be under construction at Walt Disney Studios
+Disneyland Paris: A look at the Lion King zone, currently under construction at Disney Adventure World

 The attraction will be on two levels, with a queue that will be partly outdoor and partly indoor, also on several levels.
 The height of the mountain backdrop will reach a maximum of 37m.
 In terms of vegetation, a total of 297 trees will be planted, and a waterstorage basin will be created for the attraction, "with rainwater collection via infiltration drains", again according to our colleagues at DLP Works.
 Finally,the total surface area of the project is 30,368.64 m², "with a gross floor area of 11,392 m²".